TeeRarian/GT-Macro/README.md

 ### __Mission Book: N0 (Numpad 0)__
 - Claims mission rewards from the Daily tab.
 - __Modularity__
-  - Modular, can be placed anywhere before or after another modular macro, although discouraged.
+  - Modular, can be removed or placed anywhere before or after another modular macro, although discouraged.
   - Recommended to be placed after `N1-9` to claim the reward for 1000 Activity Points.
 ### __Stamina/Coffee: * (Numpad Asterisk)__
 - Spends 200 Gems to buy 100 Stamina.
 - __Modularity__
-  - Modular, can be placed anywhere before or after another modular macro, although discouraged because it is susceptible to not function as intended.
+  - Modular, can be removed or placed anywhere before or after another modular macro, although discouraged because it is susceptible to not function as intended.
   - Recommended to be placed last in `Dailies: PageUp (pg up)`.
     - Additionally, buying 100 Reserve Stamina now will help `__Dungeon: - (Numrow Minus or Hyphen or Dash)__` in `Nightlies: PageDown (pg dn)` run a Dungeon 15 times.
 - __Safety__